Sensory Integration

 • Vestibular – movement and balance sense

-• Tactile – Sense of touch
+• Tactile – sense of touch

-• Proprioception – Sense of where the body is when not looking
+• Proprioception – sense of where the body is when not looking

-• Vision – What we see
+• Vision – what we see

-• Olfactory – What we smell
+• Olfactory – what we smell

-• Gustatory – What we taste
+• Gustatory – what we taste

-• Auditory – What we hear
+• Auditory – what we hear

-• Interoception – What our body tells us about our internal system such as pain, toilet needs and emotions
+• Interoception – what our body tells us about our internal system (such as pain, toilet needs and emotions)

 When sensory integration works well: